Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation.md

 };
 Kommunicate.updateSettings(defaultSettings);

-// once setting is updated pass the empty parameter to get the setting considered.
+//Pass the empty parameter to use the default conversation setting.
 Kommunicate.startConversation();
 ```